oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

                              | Output File | <----------------------'
                              '-------------'

-Or, the equivalent Oppia code:
+Here's the code for this job:

 ```python
 class WordCountJob(base_jobs.JobBase):